kaizokuv/artix-install/README.md

 (mostly) bloat-free system without sacrificing convenience.

 ## Why would I choose this over the official installer?
-- Well calamares is bloated installed it on a shitbox might be a pain loading a graphical session.
+- Well calamares is bloated installing it on a shitbox might be a pain loading a graphical session.

 - It installs only the necessary packages aka less bloat